delilah-lawes/delilah-lawes/README.md

 # Hi there! 👋 I'm Delilah

-A final year Computer Science student at the University of Birmingham, passionate about tech that makes a difference.
-Currently researching privacy and security in FemTech for my dissertation! ✨
+A **First-Class Computer Science graduate** from the University of Birmingham 🎓.
+Passionate about building **tech that matters**, with a strong interest in **privacy, security, and ethical technology**.

+My dissertation explored **data privacy in FemTech**, using **static and dynamic analysis** tools (MobSF, Frida, Wireshark) to uncover how health tech handles sensitive personal data.

+---

-## What I'm up to
+## 🚀 What I'm Up To
-- 🎓 Working on my dissertation exploring privacy in health tech
-- 👩‍🏫 Teaching HTML, CSS, and JavaScript in a high school Web Dev club
-- 🔐 Learning more about cybersecurity through CTFs and projects
+- 🔐 Expanding my **cybersecurity skills** through CTFs, hackathons, and personal projects
-- 🌱 Picking up new skills through online courses and certifications
+- 🌱 Exploring **Rust** and advanced **DevOps** practices
+- 🖥 Building small side projects to learn new frameworks and tools

+---

-## Tech Stack
+## 🛠 Tech Stack

 ### Programming
 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat&logo=Python&logoColor=white)
 ![Java](https://img.shields.io/badge/-Java-007396?style=flat&logo=Java&logoColor=white)